Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Each halving sharply reduces Bitcoin’s inflation rate.
 This halving process is what gives Bitcoin its distinctive supply curve.

-It works by reducing the amount of new Bitcoin that miners earn from finding a block on the Bitcoin blockchain, with the overall effect of reducing Bitcoin’s inflation rate.
+It works by simply reducing the amount of new Bitcoin that miners earn from finding a block on the Bitcoin blockchain, with the overall effect of reducing Bitcoin’s inflation rate.

 Why is the halving important?